However, the Union also comprises multiple other rooms and venues for members' use aside from the main chamber, some of which can be viewed below:

 Named in honour of John F. Kennedy, the 35th President of the United States, this room is used as a general meeting space and previously served as the Society's dining room.

-The South Wing of the Library features a curved ceiling and early 20th century design features, while the North Wing of the library features exposed ceiling beams and a balcony overlooking Round Church Street.
+The South Wing of the Library features a curved ceiling and early 20th century design features, while the North Wing of the library, known as the Fairfax Rhodes Reading Room, features exposed ceiling beams and a balcony overlooking Round Church Street.
 Whilst the South Wing was severely damaged by a bomb during WWII, subsequent restoration works have restored this space to now be a wonderful serene study area to sit and read in.

 The Snooker Room once served as the reference room for the Library and still houses a large book collection.
 The room currently features two full size snooker tables.